 All engineering services work was completed in the 4thquarter of 2012.
-During this past quarter, four reimbursement requests totaling approximately \$697,000 were processed and paid.
-These payments will now conclude the grant agreement and therefore this project will be moved to inactive status.
-A total of \$5,973,635 of CDBG funds was expended on this project.
+The final reimbursement requests have been paid and this activity is now closed.
+A total of \$5,973,635 of CDBG funds was expended on this project with \$4,773,635 coming from this activity and \$1.2 million charged to activity P-EDC 7700.
 The terms of the SRA were complied with and have been completed.
 The result of the Street Management plan has benefited the Lower Manhattan Community by improving curbside management, construction logistics support and bus management plans to improve traffic circulation, and planning studies to provide a safer pedestrian environment.
-This activity will be closed by the end of October 2015.
+No further reporting will be provided on this activity.